 Harrod’s department store.
 Steve Iodice

-The Brits are known for their sense of style.
-The manufacture of fine shoes, hosiery, and high fashion are part of their history.
-The city of Leicester, north of London, was a hub of shoe manufacturing at one time.
+The Brits are known for their sense of style and include the production fine shoes, hosiery, and high fashion as part of their history.
+Leicester, a city north of London, was a hub of shoe manufacturing at one time.

 Expressing your unique style goes over well in London.
 Quirky works well too.
 Stylish is always good.
 So if you’ve been feeling a bit restrained, London may be where you finally find your true self-expression.
 If you’re planning any Michelin star dining you will want to dress up for that.